Best places to visit in Crete based on the town of your stay

 - the Archaeological Museum with its many Minoan artifacts

-- the 16th century Fortezza Castle built during the Venetian domination
+- the 16th-century Fortezza Castle was built during the Venetian domination

 - the Old Venetian Harbour, so magical at night

 - the local beach, is surely not the best in Crete but not bad either.

 All of the above are within the old town, easy to reach all of them on a half-day walk.

 From Rethymno, you can also organise day trips to other attractions of Crete

 A remote and well-known beach in the bucket list of many people.
 So lovely.